 Restricted assets increased by approximately by \$20.9 million between May 31, 2024, and May 31, 2023.
 This increase is primarily due to the \$15.2 million increase in the Construction Fund.
 This increase is due to the year-end disposition, the remaining proceeds from the May DWSRF financing proceeds, and the use of the Thirty-seventh Series bond proceeds and DWSRF financing proceeds available to partially fund the capital program.
 These increases to the Construction fund were partially offset by capital expenditures funded through internally generated funds.
-The Debt Reserve Fund increased through both DWSRF financing, and the Thirty-seventh Series bonds and the Capital Contingency were increased through DWSRF financing.
-The Operating Reserve, as required under the General Bond Resolution, an increase in the Debt Service Fund, the PILOT Fund, and an increase in Restricted Accounts Receivable also contributed to the increase in Restricted Assets.
+The Debt Reserve Fund increased through both DWSRF financing, and the Thirty-seventh Series bonds and the Capital Contingency was increased through DWSRF financing.
+The Operating Reserve increased due to the year-end transfer into the Operating Reserve, as required under the General Bond Resolution, an increase in the Debt Service Fund, the PILOT Fund, and an increase in Restricted Accounts Receivable also contributed to the increase in Restricted Assets.